caseydavenport/calico-containers/docs/cni/kubernetes/manifests/README.md

 This directory contains Kubernetes manifests to deploy Calico on top of Kubernetes.

-- `calico-configmap.yaml`: Contains a Kubernetes ConfigMap for configuring the deployment.
+- `calico-config.yaml`: Contains a Kubernetes ConfigMap for configuring the deployment.
 Make sure the values in this file match your desired configuration.
+This also includes a Kubernetes Secret for configuring TLS for etcd access.

 - `calico-hosted.yaml`: Contains a Kubernetes DaemonSet which installs and runs Calico on each Kubernetes master and node.
 This also includes a ReplicaSet which deploys the Calico Kubernetes policy controller.